WMMS: History

-Early years/WHK-FM
+Early years – WHK-FM

 On March 30, 1946, radio station WHK – owned at that time by United Broadcasting Company, a subsidiary of Forest City Publishing, itself the parent company of The Plain Dealer – launched an experimental FM station under the callsign W8XUB at 107.1 megahertz (MHz).
 On July 31, 1947, W8XUB began broadcasting at 100.7 MHz.
 On November 13, 1947, the new FM station transitioned from experimental to commercial status; increased its power; and changed its callsign to WHKX.

 On November 11, 1948, the station adopted the callsign WHK-FM.
 In 1958, both WHK and WHK-FM were sold to Metropolitan Broadcasting, itself renamed MetroMedia two years later.
 Like most early FM stations, WHK-FM mostly simulcast the Top 40 programming of its AM sister station.
 In 1966, in an effort to make the medium more commercially viable, the U.S. Federal Communications Commission (FCC) mandated that FM stations could no longer duplicate the programming of their AM sister stations.
 Seeing a small but significant groundswell of support for the medium in the market, WHK-FM adopted a new progressive rock format on August 15, 1968.
 WHK-FM became one of a handful of commercial stations in the country to try that format, many of which were owned by MetroMedia.
-In order to firmly establish a separate identity, and to reflect the station's ownership, the WHK-FM callsign was changed to WMMS on September 28, 1968.
+To firmly establish a separate identity, and to reflect the station's ownership, the WHK-FM callsign was changed to WMMS on September 28, 1968.